 Thanks to support in the grant from the Institute of Museum and Library Services, limited funding is available to offset the cost of attending the Institutes, and will be based on need.
 Please indicate your need for financial assistance on the application form.
 Although multiple people from a single institution may apply, we may not be able to accommodate all applicants.
 Each institute will be limited to 30 participants.

 Due to circumstances beyond our control, Institute #4 will no longer be held in October 2018 in Atlanta, Georgia.
-The event will instead be held at the NIU-Naperville Conference Center in early 2019.
-The application for this Institute will be posted sometime in Fall of 2018.
-Please watch this page for exact dates!
+The event will instead be held at the NIU-Naperville Conference Center in Naperville, Illinois in early 2019.
+The application for this Institute is now live – apply here!
+The deadline for applying to this Institute is October 5th.
+Applications for the final POWRR Institute, to be held at the George Washing University campus in March 2019, will go live in mid-October.

 We are collecting applications through Google Forms.
 Because we have the upload feature enabled, it will require Google sign-in.
 If you don’t have a Google account and still want to apply, please contact us for a copy of the application that we can send to your email.